Current Facility Reporting

 If the policies and procedures below are not followed you may not be permitted to visit at the discretion of Administration.

 Visit Scheduling Procedure:

 Please call Activities Department at Avon Oaks to schedule an Indoor Visit, Outside visit or Open Window Visit.

 You do not need to schedule this type of visit ahead of time, but you will need to call to have the resident taken up to the window.
 The window must remain closed.
 No time limit necessarily but be mindful of meal times and care issues please.
 If you need a staff member inside to assist for the visit there will be time limits.
 Do not move or remove the screen.
 Again, window must remain closed.

-We know that this may seem excessive as the rest of our world is opening.
-However, we know that keeping COVID-19 out of our facility needs to remain one of our top priorities.
 We will continue to update you via our text messaging system and on this page, of any policy changes.
 The guidance regarding visits will likely change from time to time and we will make sure you are aware of any changes as soon as possible.
 Call Terri Occhionero, Activities Director or Colleen Costello, Administrator, if questions.

 What can I do to help prevent the spread of COVID-19 to my loved one and other residents while visiting?

 Please also see CDC http://CDC.gov and Ohio Department of Health https://coronavirus.ohio.gov/wps/portal/gov/covid-19/home for more information.

 The staff of Avon Oaks will be requiring that you wear a face mask or face covering, sanitize your hands prior to entering the visitation area and at the end of your visit, try not to touch your face.
 Refrain from touching your family member or friend while visiting.
 If you or your loved one feel sick prior to visiting, understand the importance of rescheduling your visitation time.
 If you travel or are around groups of people or have known exposure ask your county health department or physician for guidance.